Mexiquillo

 Although there are no records of settlers prior to the establishment of the town of La Ciudad, it is known of the presence of indigenous groups that toured the Sierra Madre Occidental before the construction of sawmills for the use of the forest.

-Several tunnels that pierce through the mountains of the Sierra Madre Occidental were built for this purpose.
-The project never came to conclusion because another similar project, the Durango – Mazatlan highway became a more reliable and less expensive project that would communicate the coast with the state capital.
-But the tunnels remain and have become one of Mexiquillo’s top attractions.
+The project never came to a conclusion because another similar project, the Durango – Mazatlan highway became a more reliable and less expensive project that would communicate the coast with the state capital.

-Towards the end of the government of President López Mateos the railway plan was canceled and it was decided to continue the road that would finish being built towards the end of the period.
+Towards the end of the government of President López Mateos, the railway plan was canceled and it was decided to continue the road that would finish being built towards the end of the period.

-The town of La Ciudad remained on the route of the new road, while the embankments and tunnels remained through the railroad track.
-Over time, there were more and more visitors willing to walk to admire the waterfalls from the embankments and tunnels that the project left unfinished and thus the idea of converting the site into a natural park and at the same time into tourist development.
+Over time, there were more and more visitors willing to walk to admire the waterfalls from the embankments and tunnels that the project left unfinished, and thus the idea of converting the site into a natural park and at the same time into a tourist development.

 Natural Attractions